St. Aloysius’ College

 Participation in TY contributes to the continuing personal, social, emotional, intellectual, civic and career readiness of students giving them space and opportunities to flourish as individuals and as a collective.

-Our Transition Year Core Team meets weekly to plan all matters related to the TY programme and is currently developing a new TY Programme Statement in line with the Department of Education’s recently published guidelines (September 2024).
-The school’s Statement will be available on this website with other policies.
+Our Transition Year Core Team meets weekly to plan all matters related to the TY programme and has recently developed a new TY Programme Statement with reflection on the Department of Education’s recently published guidelines (May 2025).
+The school’s statement will be available on this website with other policies.

 Subjects, Modules, Learner Experiences and Assessment

 At the end of third year students choose their option subjects for Transition Year.
 They must choose to study at least one foreign language (French, German or Spanish) with three other optional subjects (open choice).
-Students may select two modern foreign languages if they wish.
-Students will sit exams in their chosen subjects at the end of October (Autumn Assessments) and at the end of May (Summer Assessments).
-The results and formative feedback are communicated with home via VSware.
+Students may reselect their subjects again in November and again in March of TY.
+Students will sit exams in their chosen subjects at the end of October (Autumn Assessments) and at the Easter (Summer Assessments).
+The results and formative feedback are communicated with home via VSware and students are also required to keep an e-portfolio of other learning, activities and events and experiences.

 Core Subjects: